 For a little peace and quiet, you will enjoy the ‘private’ gardens of the early-19th century Harmony House in Melrose which is now owned by the National Trust.
 It is both walled and screened by trees, and, in spring, has a rich display of flowering bulbs offering a unique sense of peace and tranquillity.
 The views across Melrose Abbey and Eildon Hills are magnificent.

-Open daily until 31st October 2024 Free entry.
+Open daily 13th March until 31st October 2026.
+Closed Nov 1st – 28th Feb 2027 Free entry.

 Mellerstain House & Gardens 3 miles from Burnbrae.
 Mellerstain Garden is the home to the Borders Sculpture trail, a different artist each year.

 Open Easter until the end of September each year.
 11 am -4 pm.
+Fri, Sat, Sun & Mon.
 Lovely gardens to wander around with a small cafe.

-Mertourn Gardens near St Boswells was designed by Sir William Bruce in 1703-1705.
+Mertourn Gardens near St Boswells, was designed by Sir William Bruce in 1703-1705.
 Includes a walled garden and an arboretum.
-Open from 1st April to 30th September, Fridays, Saturdays, Sundays and Mondays, 2pm to 6pm, or by appointment.
-Last entry 5.30pm.
+Open from 1st April to 30th September, Fridays, Saturdays, Sundays and Mondays, 2 pm to 6 pm, or by appointment.
+Last entry 5.30 pm.
+Free parking.
 No dogs allowed.
-Free parking.

-Kailzie gardens include a formal garden; a wild garden; woodland walks; fly-fishing; and osprey watching: this garden has plenty to keep all members of the family amused for hours.
-Open daily April until October.
-Free parking & dog friendly.
+Kailzie gardens include a formal garden, a wild garden, woodland walks, fly-fishing, and osprey watching.
+This garden has plenty to keep all members of the family amused for hours.